CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models: Introduction

 We evaluate the state-of-the-art open-source and close-source LMMs on our CMM-Math dataset.
 The results show that it is a challenge for the current foundation LMMs to handle multimodal mathematical reasoning tasks.
 Furthermore, we propose a math-specific LMM (\texttt{Math-LMM}) with a mixed instruction to handle the problems with multiple images.
 We train \texttt{Math-LMM} using three phases: foundational pre-training that aligns visual information with LLM, foundational fine-tuning that captures the abilities of task solving, and mathematical fine-tuning that learns mathematical reasoning.
+We evaluate the performance of \texttt{Math-LMM} over three benchmark datasets and the results show our model outperforms the open-source LMMs in most cases.

-The main contributions of this paper are summarized as follows. \begin{itemize} \item We collect and release a high-quality multimodal mathematical dataset, CMM-Math, which consists of evaluation and training datasets to measure and improve the performance of the current LMMs. \item We propose a math-specific LMM (\texttt{Math-LMM}) that trains with three stages: foundational pre-training, foundational fine-tuning, and mathematical fine-tuning. \item We conduct a comprehensive evaluation of our \texttt{Math-LMM} model and the existing LMMs on our CMM-Math dataset.
-The results show that the performance of the existing SOTA methods is limited.
-Our model performs well over MATHVISTA and Math-V datasets with only about 8B parameters. \end{itemize}
+The main contributions of this paper are summarized as follows. \begin{itemize}[leftmargin=*, align=left] \item We collect and release a high-quality Chinese multimodal mathematical dataset, CMM-Math, which consists of evaluation and training datasets to measure and improve the performance of the current LMMs. \item We propose a math-specific LMM (\texttt{Math-LMM}) that trains with three stages: foundational pre-training, foundational fine-tuning, and mathematical fine-tuning. \item We conduct a comprehensive evaluation of the existing LMMs and our \texttt{Math-LMM} model on the CMM-Math dataset.
+The results show that multimodal mathematical reasoning is still a great challenge for LLMs.
+Our model outperforms the strong open-source LMMs over CMM-Math, MATHVISTA and Math-V datasets in most cases. \end{itemize}